Pulmonary arterial hypertension (PAH)

 • Group 5: pulmonary hypertension with unclear and/or multifactorial mechanisms

-Group 1 PAH is caused when the arteries in the lungs become narrowed, thickened or stiff.1 The right side of the heart must work harder to push blood through these narrowed arteries, and this extra stress can cause the heart to become less effective at pumping blood to the lungs and body.1
+PAH, or Group 1 PH, is caused when the arteries in the lungs become narrowed, thickened or stiff.1 The right side of the heart must work harder to push blood through these narrowed arteries, and this extra stress can cause the heart to become less effective at pumping blood to the lungs and body.1

 • Idiopathic PAH: Happens spontaneously, with no obvious cause.5 This is the most common type of PAH4

-• Heritable PAH: Caused by a genetic problem that runs in the family4
+• Heritable PAH: Caused by genetic changes (mutations) that run in the family4

-• Associated PAH: Develops in association with other medical conditions, including connective tissue diseases like scleroderma and lupus, congenital heart disease, HIV and liver disease1
+• Associated PAH: Develops in association with other medical conditions, including connective tissue diseases like scleroderma (systemic sclerosis) and lupus, congenital heart disease, HIV and liver disease1

 • Drug- and toxin-induced PAH: Brought on by exposure to recreational drugs or other toxic substances4